mmilano/sketch-rotate-artboards/README.md

 ## Change Log
+v1.0.2: 2017-09-18

+* Updated to support Sketch's built-in (and unsatisfactorily documented, from the creator point-of-view) plugin update system.

 v1.0.1: 2017-02-25

 * Adjust menu behavior so that main command it root (i.e. no need for a redundant submenu)